 The Project ‘Constructing Authority in International Law’ is a two-year research project, funded by the United Kingdom Arts and Humanities Research Council (AHRC), and due to run until January 2018.
 The project aims to develop a conceptual framework through which the concept of legal authority can be understood on the international plane, and then to explore and study the strategies used by various international actors and how they construct their claim to authority within the international legal system.
-To the extent that the project seeks to illuminate the role of such authorities within the wider international legal discipline, it is somewhat inward-looking, but at the same time, it seeks to build a critical self-awareness within the international legal profession of some powerful external critiques.
+To the extent that the project seeks to illuminate the role of such authorities within the wider international legal discipline, it seeks to build a critical self-awareness within the international legal profession of some powerful external critiques.
 Please see the Research page for more information about the research questions tackled by this project, and our intended research outcomes.

 Dr Gleider I. Hernández, Reader in Public International Law at Durham Law School, is the AHRC Early Career Research Leadership Fellow.
 He is accompanied by Dr Giedre Jokubauskaite, Post-Doctoral Research Associate at Durham Law School.
 Both are Fellows of the Durham Global Policy Institute, of which Dr Hernández is also Deputy Director.